jpwoodbu/ari-backup/README.md

 If everything looks good, run it without any flags.
 Again, no output to the console means everthing worked.
 Check the syslog and your `/backup-store/kif_backup` directory to see the results.
-Once you've got your ssh keys setup, the only thing different about remote backups is the value you put in the source_hostname parameter.
+Once you've got your ssh keys set up, the only thing different about remote backups is the value you put in the source_hostname parameter.

 ## Settings and flags